 Research Your Assignment Location

 It’s important to understand what kind of weather and activities you’ll find in your new city.
-For example, packing clothes for a variety of weather events and temperatures is more useful for Chicago or Seattle than it is for Los Angeles.
+For example, packing clothes for a variety of weather events and temperatures are more useful for Chicago or Seattle than it is for Los Angeles.

 Make sure you prepare for the common weather and seasonal changes you may encounter.